-In 2007, an interesting study took place in the USA.
-The study assessed the psychologic and physiologic effects of binaural beats.
+This particular study took place in 2007, with the goal of assessing the psychologic and physiologic effects of binaural beats.

-Psychologic and physiological data were collected before and after a 60-day intervention.
-In terms of psychology the study measured anxiety, mood state and quality of life, and physiologically the study looked at things like insulin and dopamine levels, melatonin and blood pressure levels over the duration.
+In terms of psychology the study measured anxiety, mood state, and quality of life; and physiologically the study looked at insulin, dopamine, melatonin, and blood pressure levels over the duration.

 The results showed a decrease in trait anxiety, an increase in quality of life, and a decrease in insulin-like growth factor and dopamine in all patients.